Autonomous Upwelling Pump (AUP): How it works to trigger phytoplankton blooms.

 Autonomous Upwelling Pump Design

-How do we confirm CO2 removed?
+Verification: How do we verify CO2 removed?

 Biogeochemical ARGO floats paired with Seatrec OTEC Batteries